ProDOS-8/ProDOS-8.github.io/_pages/docs/techref/4-calls-to-the-mli.md

 <dl>
   <dt>access (1-byte value)</dt>
   <dd>Access permitted: This byte defines how the file will be accessible.
-Its format is:</dd>
+Its format is:

   <pre>
      7  6  5  4  3  2  1  0